 - Women hosted agents were 8% less likely to charge a fee than their male counterparts

-- 47% of hosted travel agents charge a fee
+- 47% of hosted travel agents charged a fee

-- Travel agents with a luxury niche are most likely to charge a fee
+- Travel agents with a luxury niche were most likely to charge a fee

 This year was a banner year for the fee survey: Over 800 travel agents responded to the survey, a response rate so robust that we were able to get even more comprehensive data regarding 2018 travel agent fee trends.

 One of the most notable things from this year’s survey?
 We had a significantly higher number of independent agents and storefront agencies1 take the survey this year.

 In fact, we had so many responses from independent agents this year, that we’ve dedicated an entire article to the results of that segment.
 (Curious to compare the results to the data from independent agents?
 Go here.)

 We created a few ways for you to digest all this delicious data, so take your choice: by video, infographic, or by good old fashioned reading.

 First, a sneak preview of results for hosted agents in our infographic: